jamesfe/running_buckets/notes/04jul2017_notes.md

 segment counter runs out of bounds for large values of numBuckets.

 This has been traced to an inverted divisor in `splitSegments` - I should probably write some unit tests.
 That absolutely would have caught this.

+# Next Steps To Do List

+- Beautify this ugly graph
+- Add jslinting to webpack
+- Add some unit tests (big)
+- Spike on:
+    - Heart rate data
+    - Elevation Data
+    - Dynamic bucketing of data